William Bolts: The voyage of the Imperial Eagle

-Having missed the opportunity provided by the American War of Independence to send a ship to the North West Coast undisturbed by competitors, Bolts was apparently able to share in the only voyage sent there under the Imperial flag, that of the Imperial Eagle, the former East IndiamanLoudoun, which in November 1786 sailed from Ostend under Charles William Barkley.
+Having missed the opportunity provided by the American War of Independence to send a ship to the North West Coast undisturbed by competitors, Bolts was apparently able to share in the only voyage sent there under the Imperial flag, that of the Imperial Eagle, the former East Indiaman Loudoun, which in November 1786 sailed from Ostend under Charles William Barkley.
 Having cleared Ostend in November 1786, the Imperial Eagle made port at the Sandwich Islands in May 1787 and reached Nootka in June, from whence she traded southward for two months along the American coast.
 Barkley added significantly to knowledge of the geography of the area during this voyage, notably identifying the Strait of Juan de Fuca.
 He returned to Macao with his takings of furs on 5 November.
 The expedition was apparently profitable, as an article in The London Chronicle of 21 June 1788 reported that, "After taking in his cargo, &c. &c.
 Captain Berkeley [Barkley] proceeded to Macao, where he disposed of his furs at an amazing price".
 It was originally intended that the Imperial Eagle would make three voyages to the North West Coast, Japan, and Kamchatka, but when she reached Canton after her first season she was sold after threats were made from the East India Company for breaching its monopoly.